Ferritic nitrocarburizing: History

 Because of the cleaning issues, Lucas Industries began experimenting with gaseous forms of ferritic nitrocarburizing in the late 1950s.
 The company applied for a patent in 1961.
-It produced a similar surface finish as the Sulfinuz process with the exception of the formation of sulfides.
-The atmosphere consisted of ammonia, hydrocarbon gases, and a small amount of other carbon-containing gases.
+It produced a similar surface finish as the Sulfinuz process, except for the formation of sulfides.
+The atmosphere consists of ammonia, hydrocarbon gases, and a small amount of other carbon-containing gases.

-This spurred the development of a more environmentally friendly salt bath process by the German company Degussa after acquiring ICI patents.
-Their process is the widely known as the Tufftride or Tenifer process.
+This innovation spurred the development of a more environmentally friendly salt bath process by the German company Degussa after acquiring ICI patents.
+Their process is widely known as the Tufftride or Tenifer process.
 Following this, the ion nitriding process was invented in the early 1980s.
 This process had faster cycle times, required less cleaning and preparation, formed deeper cases, and allowed for better control of the process.

 Processes

 Despite the naming, the process is a modified form of nitriding and not carburizing.
 The shared attribute of this class of this process is the introduction of nitrogen and carbon in the ferritic state of the material.
 The processes are divided into four main classes: gaseous, salt bath, ion or plasma, or fluidized-bed.
 The trade name and patented processes may vary slightly from the general description, but they are all a form of ferritic nitrocarburizing.